 You need to promote your website where your target market is.
-If you have an old folks’ home, you don’t want to promote your website to universities.
 When you promote it in the wrong places, even if it leads to higher traffic to your website, the conversion rate will be low because the traffic does not consist of people that would be interested in your products or services.

 The average website conversion rate is 2.35%, but the top 25% websites see a conversion rate of 5.31% while the bottom 25% see a conversion rate of less than 1%, according to an analysis by WordStream.
 So if your website is garbage less than 1 in 100 visitors will convert into sales or leads.
 If your website is average, then 2 out of 100 will convert.
 And if your website is great, you’re seeing about 5 sales or leads per every 100 website visitors.

-Let’s say you are driving traffic to your website by promoting in the right places and to the right people (your target demographic).
-But your conversion rate is shit so even though you’re reaching the right people, you’re not getting any sales or leads.
+Let’s say you are driving traffic to your website by promoting in the right places and to the right people (your target demographic), but your conversion is low as shit.
+So even though you’re reaching the right people, you’re not getting any sales or leads.
+Why?

-Now you need to look at the quality of your website.
+Could be the quality of your website.
 Is it outdated?
 Are the calls to action clear and easy?
 Is it easy to navigate?
-Is the web copy good?
+Is the copy good?
 Is it mobile responsive?
 And so on.

 There’s a shit ton (hundreds, if not thousands) of statistics that show the importance of a quality website.
 Here’s only a couple: